oreillyh/Iris-Data-Set-Project/README.md

 ## PROJECT PLANNING:
   ### 1.0 INTRODUCTION
   #### 1.1 The Iris Data Set
    The iris data set was first described in a paper written by R.A.
 Fisher in the *Annals of Human Genetics* in 1936.
-It is a data set which the author gathered on three species of Irises: *setosa*, *versicolor* and *virginica*.
-Measurements of 4 properties of 50 flowers of each of the plants were taken, namely Sepal length, Sepal width, Petal Length, and Petal width  [The use of multiple measurements in taxonomic problems][http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf]
+It is a data set of 50 samples which the author gathered on each of three species of Irises: *setosa*, *versicolor* and *virginica*.
+Measurements of 4 properties of 50 flowers of each of the plants were taken, namely Sepal length, Sepal width, Petal Length, and Petal width.
+The author suggests that these characteristics can be used to identify which species they belong to based on a linear discriminant model.
+Fischer himself developed the linear discriminant model,a statistical, machine learning and pattern recognition technique used to distinguish between two or more objects, classes or events.
+Ref [Linear discriminant analysis] [https://en.wikipedia.org/wiki/Linear_discriminant_analysis]Ref [Iris Data set wikipedia] [https://en.wikipedia.org/wiki/Iris_flower_data_set]  Fischer presented the data for the 3 species in a table  with each of the four measurements and subsequently, tables of observed means, sums of squares etc in order to demonstrate how each species can be discriminated from one another.
+Ref [The use of multiple measurements in taxonomic problems][http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf]

    #### 1.2 Background to Fishers Iris Data Set Analysis

    #### 1.3 Simple Python functions
    #### 1.4 Python Packages
    ##### Numpy

-   The numPy package is a basic package for scientific computation in python.
+   The NumPy package is a basic package for scientific computation in python.
 It is also particularly useful as a container for multidimensional data which makes NumPy arrays easy to work with,manipulate and analyse.
 This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.
 Ref [NumPy][https://docs.scipy.org/doc/numpy/index.html]

+   #### Matplotlib

+   The Matplotlib python library is used to make charts such as histograms, plots and bar charts.
+The pyplot module is used in this project to generate simple histograms of the python data set for example in file 'Iris_data_np_v2.py'.
+Addition of add-on toolkits such as 3d plotting with mplot3d enhance the functionality of the matplotlib library.
+Ref [matplotlib] [https://matplotlib.org/]

    #### 1.5 Literature Review

    ### 2.0 EXPERIMENTAL